feelinglovelynow/ace-graph-database/README.md

     * Create a qa branch
     * Deploy to qa branch over the course of the week
     * On Thursday's deploy qa to main, update the version in the package.json, commit message is 0.0.x
-    * On Thursday's publish a blog post that lists the new features for the version with commit links
+    * On Thursday's publish Release Notes that lists the new features for the version with commit links
         * 0.0.x
             * Version 1 Roadmap Items
             * Bug Fixes